guillaumedelaloy/Churn_analysis/README.md

 The objective of this project is to understand and predict the churn of customers for a telecommunication company, in order to improve customers' retention.

 As the data is very imbalanced, I had to deal with imbalanced classification issues.
-I used the imblearn package from Guilluame Lemaitre, in order to resample the majority and the minority class.
+I used the imblearn package from Guillaume Lemaitre, in order to resample the majority and the minority class.

 hypothesis : the telco company wants to identify all the churners.
 The action required when a customer is predicted as future churner is not expensive : as a consequence, FP are not an issue.